 I follow the City Skylines subreddit but I don’t play the game.
 I know people are having fun.
 I sort of understand the game mechanics and the game loop.
 But there are a lot of mods and deep mechanics I don’t get.
 This is true of a lot of games with “mods”.
 The community is digging its own trenches from within a trench by extending the game.
 But I really don’t grok the fun.

 Sometimes, I just let the weight of the trenches flow over me and appreciate the complexity.
 Like looking at a landscape from really far away.
-It’s beautiful because it’s missing the details.
+It’s beautiful to me because I am missing the details.